 I felt comfortable, I began to love what I did and still doing because I am fulfilling my vision, helping the people get on the right way to make a change.
 This changed everything in my life.

 He gave me the kick I needed at the right time.
 He caught my ego.

 I also have to be thankful for my previous relationship.
 When I was touring around as DJ and with my band, she said to me: “After all, you have created, and all the good things you told me about your dreams of changing the world: Having a partner wasting his talents and former work, jobbing as a DJ and being on tour with a band is not enough for me.
 Sorry.
 I am very disappointed with you!”

 That hurts my ego the second time.
 I said to myself, “Now it’s time to show the world who I am, what I have done, and will create out of this!”
 Of them, I have to be thankful today.
 They brought me back on the right track.
 They empowered me, as no one has done before.

 Marco: Some of the biggest names in Business, VC funding, Sports, and Entertainment read this column.
-Is there a person in the world, or in the US whom you would love to have a private breakfast or lunch with, and why?
+Is there a person in the world or the US with whom you would love to have a private breakfast or lunch, and why?
 He or she might see this. 🙂

 Bill Gates.
 He is a visionary who turned into a philanthropist of a kind that only Steve Jobs did.
 And he changed the world through technology.
 The reason to meet him belongs to his experience and to have a conversation about our world today on a higher level of understanding.

-Thank you Joerg for inspiring us with your stories, experiences, and ideas!
-It’s our honor to have you here with us and we’re sure your words of wisdom will guide future entrepreneurs in their plans and ventures!
+Marco; Thank you, Joerg, for inspiring us with your stories, experiences, and ideas!
+It’s our honor to have you here with us, and we’re sure your words of wisdom will guide future entrepreneurs in their plans and ventures!